 NES Healthcare is committed to the principles of equal pay for all our employees.
 We understand that equal pay between males and females is a moral obligation and a legal right in accordance with the Equality Act 2010.

 The information we are required by law to publish is detailed below.
 Like many companies that have reported, NES has a lower proportion of females in management roles than we would ideally like to see.
-We have however made significant progress in this area in the last 2 years and our goal is to continue to do so.
+We have however made significant progress in this area and our goal is to continue to do so.

 Pay quartiles – Men and women in each quarter:

 Mean and Median comparisons:

 |Women's hourly rate is||3.6% Higher||13.3% Higher||2.9% Lower||1.0% Lower|

 |Women's bonus pay is||34.5% Lower||100% Higher||16.1% Lower||43.7% Higher|